Last Updated on August 21, 2023 by Grow with Bovees

 - Composted with cow manure

-- Lobsters sourced from Bay of Downeast Coast of Maine, and the Bay of Fundy
+- Lobsters sourced from the Maine coast, and the Bay of Fundy

-- Prevents blossom end rot, and several different vegetable diseases
+- Prevents blossom end rot in tomatoes, and various other vegetable garden issues

 - Expiration date not listed on the package